LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Scaling Culture with Feedback](https://wistia.com/blog/scaling-culture-with-feedback) - by Chris Savage.
 Takeway: Ask specific questions to see if people are living out your values.

 - [Three Axioms Engineering Managers should use for Meaningful Performance Reviews](https://medium.com/@orenellenbogen/three-axioms-engineering-managers-should-use-for-meaningful-performance-reviews-4f520db06028) - by Oren Ellenbogen.
 Takeway: Before giving perf reviews think about how the employee can work anywhere, what they're great at, improvement areas, how to help them grow, books/blog posts to recommend, and what else the company can offer to help them grow.

+- [360-Degree Feedback](http://en.wikipedia.org/wiki/360-degree_feedback) - Wikipedia entry on the process for collecting feedback from a person's reports, peers, supervisors and self.

 ### How to Review Managers
 - [Running a Manager Feedback Cycle](https://cate.blog/2017/03/23/running-a-manager-feedback-cycle/) - by Cate Huston.
 Provides a structured, transparent process for getting feedback as a manager.
 "It’s hard to get feedback as a manager, the hope was that people would be more candid if they 1) submitted feedback anonymously 2) to someone else.
 Because we tend to amplify negative feedback, there was a benefit to having someone else go through it, find trends, and repackage it for the recipient."